abbesm0hamed/dofs/README.md

 **Can't switch back to Gnome:**

-- At login screen, click the gear icon (session selector)
+-  2. At login screen, select 'Niri' from session menu
-- Select "GNOME" or "GNOME on Xorg"
+  3. Log in with your credentials
+  4. Press Mod+Return to open terminal
+  5. Press Mod+P to open application launcher

 **For detailed troubleshooting, see [INSTALLATION_TROUBLESHOOTING.md](INSTALLATION_TROUBLESHOOTING.md)**